hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 Open Steam and ensure that Skyrim is uninstalled through on it.
 Otherwise, go up one step and clean it.

 Then, just install Skyrim VR from Steam.
 Install it to a library in a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads, or Program Files folder.
 It's best to create a Steam library folder near the root level of your drive like `C:\SteamLibrary`.

-For this in Steam, navigate to `steam > settings > steam library folders > click big plus button`.
-Then select the new library location when installing Skyrim VR.
+You should be fine if you follow [this guide on how to create a Steam Library folder elsewhere](https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327).
+You only need to follow the “How do I change the default installation path for my games?” section.

+You do not need to set the new folder to the default install location.
+You can if you would like.
+Simply having a new location is enough.

+After you have a new Steam Library folder outside of the `Program Files (x86)` location, you can install your Skyrim version.
+When you click to install now you should get a pop-up with a drop-down box in which you can select where you would like to install the game.
+Simply select the newly created folder from this menu.

 ## Start Skyrim